drandrewthomas/Remote-RTLPower-socket/README.md

 ## Running the server

 On the PC you have your RTL-SDR setup on, make sure you have rtlpower installed.
-Then put the rtlpowersocket.py on that computer and run:
+Then put rtlpowersocket.py on that computer and run:

     python3 rtlpowersocket.py